ballerina-platform/module-ballerinax-oracledb/ballerina/Package.md

 All database packages share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

+>**Tip**: Connection pooling is used to optimize opening and closing connections to the database.
+However, the pool comes with an overhead.
+It is best to configure the connection pool properties as per the application need to get the best performance.

 1. Global, shareable, default connection pool

    If you do not provide the `connectionPool` field when creating the database client, a globally-shareable pool will be